egarcia8/JavaScript-Projects/README.md

 # JavaScript-Projects

 <h1>Overview</h1>
-These are examples of the porjects I created while learning JavaScript.
+These are examples of the projects I created while learning JavaScript.
 This repository includes assignments from The Tech Academy bootcamp along with some of my own personalizations as I gained skills and knowledge in JavaScript.

 <h2>Projects</h2>
 <ul>